6. Surviving to Thriving Week 6: How to Raise Prices Without Losing Good Clients

 The second feels manageable.

-By the third, you realise:
+By the third, something clicks:

-Dog walking is not “just walking dogs”.
+You’re not “just walking dogs”.

 safety management